 "Active Riding" is the second part of "P.A.S.S."
 It involves an understanding of how your body weight, balance, gravity, and physical forces affect the handling of the ATV.
-For example, when you drive a car quickly into a sharp turn, your body is pulled to the outside of the turn by centrifugal force.
-Although a car is relatively stable, enough centrifugal force can cause the ATV to overturn.
-Constantly shifting operator and passenger weight is one major difference between driving a car and riding the ATV.
+For example, when you drive a car quickly into a sharp turn, your body is pulled to the outside of the vehicle by centrifugal force.
+Although a car is relatively stable, enough centrifugal force can cause an ATV to overturn.
+Constantly shifting your weight is one major difference between driving a car and riding an ATV.
 Knowing how to shift your weight is necessary to avoid rolling or flipping the ATV.